Universal Inference Meets Random Projections: A Scalable Test for Log-concavity: Theoretical Power of Log-concave Universal Tests

 \subsection{Assumptions}

 We reiterate that the validity of the universal LRT only requires the assumption of iid data.
-However, for the universal LRT to be powerful (when $f^* \notin \mathcal{F}_d$), we fundamentally need the estimate $\onehatf$ to be close enough to $f^*$, relative to $\mathcal{F}_d$.
-The following set of assumptions enables the same.
+However, for the universal LRT to be powerful (when $f^* \notin \mathcal{F}_d$), we need a few relatively mild conditions.

 \begin{assumption} \emph{(Regularity of $f^*$) } Let $P^*(\mathrm{d}x) := f^*(x) \mathrm{d}x.$ We assume that if $X \sim f^*,$ then $\mathbb{E}[\|X\|] < \infty$, $\mathbb{E}[ \max(\log f^*(X), 0) ] < \infty,$ $\mathrm{int}(\mathrm{supp}(f^*)) \neq \varnothing,$ and that for every hyperplane $H$, $P^*(H) < 1.$ \end{assumption}